oliverjam/intro-to-accessibility/src/index.md

 ## WAI-ARIA

-Stands for *Web Accessibility Initiative – Accessible Rich Internet Applications*...
+Stands for _Web Accessibility Initiative – Accessible Rich Internet Applications_...

 A spec for assigning meaning to otherwise meaningless chunks of markup.

 ---

-It's usually used in web-applications where functionality is added with JavaScript, which goes beyond the capabilities of semantic <abbr>HTML</abbr>.
-It can turn div-soup into something a screenreader can understand.
+### ARIA gives divs superpowers

 ---

+Useful where functionality is added with JS, when you're beyond semantic <abbr>HTML</abbr>.

+Turn div-soup into something a screenreader can understand.

+---

 ### Labels

-If your content is visually obvious, but would be incomprehensible when read out by a screenreader you probably need to label it.
+Visually obvious content might need a text label.

-`aria-label` lets you provide an extra description of an element: `<button aria-label="menu button">☰</button>`
+e.g. `<button aria-label="menu button">☰</button>`

 ---

 ### Roles

-If you are replicating native browser functionality with JavaScript, roles can add screenreader functionality.
+Signifies your custom component as a type assistive tech can recognise.

-For example a custom `<select>` using divs could use `role="listbox"` to communicate its purpose.
+e.g. a custom `<select>` using divs could use `role="listbox"`.

 ---

 ### Live regions

-Screenreaders don't usually read out content that gets dynamically added to the page. `aria-live` marks a region to be watched and read out whenever the content changes.
+Ensures dynamically updated content is read out.

-Two values: "polite" or "assertive".
-Polite will be read once the current task is complete, but assertive will interrupt.
+`aria-live="polite"` will be read once the current info finished, `aria-live="assertive"` will interrupt.

 ---

 ![](assets/img/aria-live.png)

----

-## Demo time 😰

 ---